Shared Interest Groups

 Monthly programs, open to everyone who is interested, feature inspiring speakers followed by a delicious catered luncheon.
 Membership dues of $35 support the programs and business expenses.
 Luncheons are $10 each.

-Alliance fundraisers include selling organic fair trade coffee, cheese from Vermont, home-made Easter desserts, and an annual indoor yard sale.
+Alliance fundraisers include selling organic fair trade coffee, cheese from Vermont, home-made Easter desserts, and a night at the theater event.
+Their major fundraising event of the year is an annual Antiques and Uniques indoor sale.
 All fundraising profits after expenses benefit selected charitable organizations that support women and families.

 Meetings are held on the first Monday of the month from October through May, with an annual outing in June.